Labirintami/doc/docs/api/methods.md

 ```

 #### Details
-The returned EditorAPI method contains a list of methods you can use to apply different operations to the editor.
+The returned object contains a list of methods you can use to apply different operations to the editor.
 Check the list of editor API methods below.

 ___